collazo6/deep-reinforcement-agent/README.md

-Although the Deep Q Network surprisingly outperformed the Dueling Deep Q Network implemenation on the route to a score of 13, the Dueling Deep Q Network improved performance as the score was surpassed.
-Below you may see the learning curves of both Q Network implemenations to view their performances over time.
+Although the Deep Q Network surprisingly outperformed the Dueling Deep Q Network implemenation en route to a score of 13, the Dueling Deep Q Network improved performance at a much faster pace as the score was surpassed.
+Below you may see the learning curves of both Q Network implemenations to compare their performances over time.

 <div align="center">
   <img width="500" height="385" img src="saved_files/scores_mavg_dqn_1000.png">